tnlin/uber-analysis/README.md

 * Environment: python3

+* Library: request,BeautifulSoup

-* Library used: request,BeautifulSoup, following the command to install:
+follow the command to install libraries:
 > pip3 install request BeautifulSoup4

 Warning: This is a fun project with very dirty code(actually, this repo is espicially open for my friend)